For visitor security information, please visit our dedicated page.

 There is a park and ride scheme (operates Mon-Sat).

 A courtesy vehicle is available for visitors who have difficulty with steep inclines and steps.
-Please call us when you are planning your visit to confirm the vehicles availability on +44 (0)1786 450 000.
+Call 01786 450 000 before you visit or ask any member of staff about the service when you arrive.

 - Argyll and Sutherland Highlanders Museum

 Most of these are accessible for more mobile visitors and staff are happy to give advice.